 35+ sites to find your next freelance marketing job

-There are hundreds of sites and search tools available online to help you find employment, but not all are tailored for the freelancer looking to find remote work.
+There are hundreds of sites and search tools available online to help you find a gig worthy of submitting a proposal template, but not all are tailored for the freelancer looking to find remote work.
 If you’re determined to have a full client roster for your freelance marketing career, however, it’s wise to become familiar with all of your options, and regularly look at several different job sites to stay on top of new listings.
 That’s why we have assembled this list of more than 35 resources to help you find your next client!

 To get the best results from this list, you should remember a few tips:

 - Use words like “remote,” “virtual,” “telecommute,” and “home-based” in search fields to find opportunities you can do remotely.
 Add the term “freelance” or “freelancer” to ensure that it’s a contractor position and not an offer of employment.

 - Not all jobs will include accurate information, so if you are in doubt as to whether a job is truly a freelance, remote opportunity, call and ask.